Cockatrice/Cockatrice/README.md

 We try to be responsive to new issues.
 We'll provide advice on how best to implement a feature; alternately, we can show you where the codebase is doing something similar before you get too far along.

+Cockatrice uses the [Google Developer Documentation Style Guide](https://developers.google.com/style/) to ensure consistent documentation.
+We encourage you to improve the documentation by suggesting edits based on this guide.

 # Community Resources